mustavikhan05/course-finder/tasks.md

    - Error handling and status reporting
    - Successfully tested API endpoints

+6. **Custom Schedule Generation**:
+   - Backend API for dynamic schedule generation with custom constraints
+   - Frontend UI with modern form interface for custom input
+   - Ability to specify required courses, time constraints, day patterns, etc.
+   - Generate personalized schedules based on user preferences
+   - Save custom constraints to localStorage for persistence
+   - Automatically handle CSE332/CSE332L section pairing
+   - Status panel displaying detailed constraint information

 The system is now fully functional for monitoring available course sections and finding optimal schedules that meet all 12 hard constraints, ranked according to the 3 soft preferences.
 Both CLI and Web interfaces are operational, with the web interface offering additional features like favorites and filtering.
+Users can now generate custom schedules based on their specific requirements, making the system truly personalized.

+## Next Steps

+- Test the frontend custom constraints interface with real users
+- Gather feedback on the user interface and experience
+- Monitor system performance and optimize as needed
+- Consider additional features like:
+  - Email notifications when specific course sections become available
+  - More advanced constraints (e.g., preferred time blocks, minimum break times)
+  - Visual calendar view of schedules
+  - Export schedules to calendar formats (iCal, Google Calendar)
+  - Mobile-friendly PWA version

 ## 9. Deployment Plan for Render